leeboardtools/mimon/UIDesignNotes.md

     - Newest transaction at the bottom.
     - Edit in place
     - Also support popup editing
-    - Each split has two rows
+    - x Each split has two rows
     - Automatically open to newest transaction.
     - Auto complete for the transaction/split description when adding a new transaction.
         - Auto complete works on the description, matching it against descriptions from the other transactions in the account.
 When a auto-complete options is chosen, the transaction data item from the auto-complete transaction is used as the template.
     - Can have more than one Account Register open, but only one register per account.

+#### Lot Based Account Register
+    - Transactions with lots are limited in what can be edited, nothing financial can be changed outside of the account register for the lot based account.
+    - Attempting to edit lot based transaction opens transaction in account register for lot based account.

 ### Account Editor